Triangle-MX/Triangle-4.0/README.md

 ## Accesibility

+To get a near perfect **human** look, we need to make our site more accessible.
+We are going to make this in three different ways:

 - **Ultra Responsiveness**: Nearly 60% percent of our CSS code is dedicating to make out page mobile friendly and ultra responsive.